Skip to main content

 How cloud databases work

 Cloud databases are deployed in a cluster.
-A cluster is one or more database servers (nodes) between which replication is configured.
-The nodes in the cluster are based on cloud platform resources.
+A cluster is one or more database servers (nodes).
+The nodes in the cluster run on the resources of the cloud platform.

-Cloud databases support monitoring, backup and scaling cluster.
-It is possible to increase fault tolerance cluster and configure replication between nodes.
+Cloud databases support monitoring, backups, and cluster scaling.
+You can improve cluster resiliency and configure replication between nodes.

 Database settings when creating the cluster are selected by default and depend on the cluster configuration and database version.
 You can change them if necessary.

-Customization networks cloud database depends on the specifics of the infrastructure in which the cloud database is embedded.
+The configuration of cloud database networks depends on the specifics of the infrastructure in which the cloud database is embedded.

 Monitoring